 Describe the importance of having a healthy heart, brain, and lungs.

-Select behaviors that help keep the heart, brain, and lungs healthy.

-Practice correct posture for sitting, standing, and walking.

-Discuss the importance of personal hygiene, to include care of one’s teeth.

-Recognize that physical activity is a form of healthy entertainment.
+Identify ways to increase physical activity.

 Determine how sleep habits affect mood and academic performance.

-Compare and contrast healthy and less-healthy food choices.
+Identify "sometimes foods" (e.g., candy, cookies, chips, ice cream, soda) and recognize that not all food products advertised or sold are healthy.

+Explain how allergens remain on surfaces and why it is important to clean surfaces and hands before and after eating.

+Explain the need for regular health checkups and screenings (e.g., medical, dental).

+Explain why it is important to follow safety rules and guidelines for personal safety.

+Describe how to report a dangerous situation.

-Explain the importance of making healthy decisions and how unhealthy decisions affect the body.
+Identify the importance of sun safety.

-Explain ways to stay safe when riding a bicycle, in-line skating, riding a skateboard or scooter, and using other self-propelled vehicles.

-Compare and contrast personal safety behaviors at home, at school, and in the community.

 Explain the harmful effects of misusing medicines and drugs.

-Explain how medications may look similar but have different functions.

-Identify appropriate ways a person may express the emotions of happy, unhappy, or mad.
+Identify appropriate ways a person may express feelings (e.g., happy, unhappy, mad) and trusted adults to share feelings with at school and at home.

-Explain the role of listening in building and maintaining friendships.
+Explain the importance of showing kindness, consideration, and concern for others.

+Explain how listening is important for effective communication.

 Explain the importance of responsible behaviors when interacting with others.

+Identify strategies for respecting others’ personal space, boundaries, and belongings.

+Explain how to listen and use words to respond to and solve problems.

 Explain why it is important to dispose of trash properly, recycle materials, conserve water, and prevent water pollution.

 Advocacy and Health Promotion

 1.3 The student will identify specific rules and practices to promote personal safety and socially responsible behaviors.

-Identify home safety rules and guidelines for emergencies.

-Practice fire safety procedures.

-Describe the importance of pedestrian safety, and identify ways to stay safe when crossing or playing near a street.

-Explain ways to stay safe when riding in a bus and automobile.
+Share ways to maintain a healthy heart, brain, and lungs for lifelong health.

-List playground safety rules, and report hazards on the playground.

-Explain how protective gear reduces injuries.

-Describe water safety and ways to reduce risks around water.

-Identify the importance of sun safety.
+Encourage classmates to be physically active inside and outside of school.

+Explain that all foods can fit into a healthful diet through balance, variety, and moderation.

+Describe how one can get help from an adult if a classmate is having an allergic reaction.

+Describe how one selected health professional/adult helps keep children healthy.

+Promote behaviors that impact health and wellness.

+Promote positive behaviors for personal safety, including bus and automobile safety, pedestrian safety, playground safety, fire safety, water safety, Internet safety, and safety when biking and using other recreational equipment.

+Practice fire safety and emergency/disaster procedures.

+Describe the proper way to apply sunscreen.

 Create safety rules for medications in the home.

-Identify individuals or community agencies that keep people safe.

-Describe how to report a dangerous situation.

-Demonstrate ways to express emotions appropriately.
+Demonstrate ways to express feelings appropriately.

 Demonstrate cooperation with friends and classmates.

+Demonstrate effective listening skills.

+Apply strategies for establishing and respecting others' personal space, boundaries, and belongings.

 Demonstrate responsible behaviors when interacting with others.

+Demonstrate best ways to solve social problems.

-Create strategies to keep the environment healthy, to include proper disposal of trash, recycling or reusing, and water conservation.
+Create strategies to keep the environment healthy, including proper disposal of trash, recycling or reusing, and water conservation.

 Grade Two

 Students in grade two continue to learn about the basic structures and functions of the human body systems.
-Focusing on preventing illness and disease, the students begin to understand the relationship between health behaviors, choices, and consequences.
-They learn about food sources, healthy food and beverage choices, the factors that influence health decisions, the harmful effects of drugs, and how to communicate consideration and respect for others.
+Focusing on preventing illness and disease, the students begin to understand the relationship between health behaviors, choices, and consequences (responsible decision making).
+They learn about food sources, healthy food and beverage choices, the factors that influence health decisions, the harmful effects of drugs, and how to communicate consideration and respect for others (social awareness and relationship skills).

 Essential Health Concepts

-2.1 The student will identify the major body systems, healthy food and beverage choices, emotions, and social skills, and explain how each is connected to personal health.
+2.1 The student will identify the major body systems, healthy food and beverage choices, emotions, and social skills and explain how each is connected to personal health.

-Identify structures that form body systems, to include the heart and lungs (cardiorespiratory system), bones (skeletal system), and muscles (muscular system).
+Identify structures that form body systems, including the heart and lungs (cardiorespiratory system), bones (skeletal system), and muscles (muscular system) and how the systems work together.

-Identify foods that come from plants and animals.

-Name a variety of healthy foods, and recognize the benefits of eating a healthy breakfast.

-Identify characteristics of foods that should be consumed in limited quantities.
+Describe correct posture for sitting, standing, and walking

-Identify foods and beverages that contain sugar and caffeine.
+Identify where and how fruits and vegetables are grown.

-Recognize that germs cause colds and flu and can be spread from person to person (communicable).
+Recognize that germs cause colds and flu, and define communicable as something that can be spread from person to person.